IntelligentDDS/ChangeRCA/README.md

 # ChangeRCA

-This repository is the basic implementation of our publication in FSE'24 conference paper ChangeRCA: Finding Root Causes from Software Changes in Large Online Systems
+This repository is the basic implementation of our publication in FSE'24 conference paper [ChangeRCA: Finding Root Causes from Software Changes in Large Online Systems](https://yuxiaoba.github.io/publication/changerca24/changerca24.pdf)

 ## Description

-`ChangeRCA` is
+In large-scale online service systems, the occurrence of software changes is inevitable and frequent.
+Despite rigorous pre-deployment testing practices, the presence of defective software changes in the online environment cannot be completely eliminated.
+We propose a novel concept called `root cause change analysis (RCCA)` to identify the underlying root causes of change-inducing incidents.
+In order to apply the RCCA concept to practical scenarios, we have devised an intelligent RCCA framework named `ChangeRCA`.

 ## Quick Start